christophe-cerin/Ecoindex-Revisited/README.md

 memory usage: 8.6+ MB
 ```

-The following CSV files contain data issued from ARCEP, ENEDIS, and coming from the EcoIndex computation: `som_dataset.csv, som1.csv`.
+The following CSV files contain data issued from ARCEP, ENEDIS, and coming from the eco_index computation: `som_dataset.csv, som1.csv`.
 The exploitation of these two datasets is done with `som.py, som_test1.py`, respectively.
 Note that `som_test1.py` deals with categorial data (operator, city, and URL) and builds maps, i.e., a clustering and a U-matrix.
 Note also that the Python codes generate PNG images.
 All of these implementations come in the context of exploring datasets related to the environmental impact of HTTP requests.

 ## Computing the energy and emissions of the new methods